KSDeshappriya/Easy-Translator--vscode-extension-/README.md

 ## 🚀 Installation

-Getting started with Easy Translator is a breeze:
+Getting started with SL Easy Translator is a breeze:

 1. Open Visual Studio Code.

 2. Navigate to the Extensions view by clicking on the Extensions icon in the Activity Bar (or use `Ctrl+Shift+X`).

-3. Search for "Easy Translator."
+3. Search for "SL Easy Translator."

-4. Click the "Install" button next to the Easy Translator extension by KaviShen.
+4. Click the "Install" button next to the SL Easy Translator extension by KaviShen.

-5. Once installed, you're ready to embark on a seamless translation journey with Easy Translator.
+5. Once installed, you're ready to embark on a seamless translation journey with SL Easy Translator.

 ## 📚 Usage